veeneck/ColwichHSO/content/events/teachercart3.md

 - modules/common/donate.md
 - modules/common/footer.md
 polaroid:
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationMay.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationMay.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationMay.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationMay.jpg
 ---
-This is where the full text description of the event will go.
+A few times a year, we stock up the teachers supply cart with new goodies.
+Contact us if you would like to add something as a show of appreciation.